Illinois's 26th Senate district

 Illinois's 26th Senate District is a legislative district in the northwest suburbs of Chicago, encompassing parts of Lake, McHenry, Cook, and Kane counties.
 The district includes communities such as Algonquin, Barrington, Lake in the Hills, Lake Zurich, Libertyville, Long Grove, Mundelein, North Barrington, Palatine, Port Barrington, Rolling Meadows, Schaumburg, South Barrington, Tower Lakes, Vernon Hills, Volo, and Wauconda.

 Current representation

-As of February 2025, the district is represented by Darby Hills, a member of the Republican Party.
-Hills was appointed to the Illinois Senate on February 15, 2025, following the resignation of Senator Dan McConchie on February 2, 2025.
-Prior to her appointment, Hills served as a trustee on the Barrington Hills Village Board and was the founder of the Barrington Children’s Charity.
+Since February 2025, the district has been represented by Darby Hills, a member of the Republican Party.
+Hills was sworn in on February 28, 2025, after Republican leaders selected her to succeed Dan McConchie, who had resigned effective February 2, 2025, to lead a nonprofit focused on disability accessibility.
+Before joining the Senate, Hills served as a trustee on the Barrington Hills Village Board and founded Barrington Children's Charities.